Chicago Residents Disappointed With Gun Ruling

 CORLEY: But Mara Georges, the city's top lawyer, warns that no one in Chicago should rush out to buy a handgun.

-Ms. MARA GEORGES (City Attorney, Chicago): We can do reasonable regulation.
+MARA GEORGES: We can do reasonable regulation.
 We can have registration requirements.
 We can have obligations that firearm owners have to meet.
 And we will do that in our new ordinance.

 CORLEY: The city has studied the steps D.C. took when its handgun ban failed.
 But Don Moran, with the Illinois State Rifle Association, another of the lawsuit's plaintiffs, says Chicago is aiming its efforts at the wrong people: law abiding citizens.

-Mr. DON MORAN (Illinois State Rifle Association): The gangbangers that are standing on the street corner that are having the shootouts, they're not going to go pay $500 to register a firearm.
+DON MORAN: The gangbangers that are standing on the street corner that are having the shootouts, they're not going to go pay $500 to register a firearm.
 They're not going to sit through a training class.
-They're not going to do nothing is going to change for them.
+They're not going to do - nothing is going to change for them.